 2. Confirm the Inverse Head and Shoulders Pattern with Fibonacci Levels

-Even though many traders like to work on a clean chart without any drawings and technical analysis tools, in my view it is vital to confirm a charting pattern with other technical indicators.
+Even though many traders like to work on a clean chart without any drawings and technical analysis tools, which is a strategy known as the naked trading strategy, in my view it is vital to confirm a charting pattern with other technical indicators.
 One such tool is Fibonacci support and resistance levels.

 Taking the same example from above, we have added Fibonacci retracements from the highest level of the previous trend to the lowest level of the head section.